JuliaLang/Pkg.jl/docs/src/managing-packages.md

   [7876af07] Example v0.5.1
 ```

-The manifest status, in addition, includes the dependencies of explicitly added packages.
+The manifest status shows all the packages in the environment, including recursive dependencies:

 ```
 (v1.0) pkg> st --manifest